 His music for "Death to the Daleks" was played by the London Saxophone Quartet, and gave the evil machines a touch of absurd humour.
 "Revenge of the Cybermen" also used unusual wind instruments, the Serpent and Ophicleide, though the predominant sound is again brass with marimba and a touch of satire.
 Re-recorded Suites of his Doctor Who music can be found on the album "Sherlock Holmes Meets Doctor Who: Music for Brass".
 Blyton was a nephew of the children's author Enid Blyton, and he also became famous for his own children's work when he wrote the song "Bananas in Pyjamas" for the Australian TV series "PlaySchool".
 The song was a big success and led to a children's series also called "Bananas in Pyjamas" which used the same song as its theme tune.
 There was an 80th Anniversary Concert held in London in 2012 called "Carey Blyton & Friends" with music by Blyton, Arnold Bax, George Butterworth and others - see Fand Music Press for full programme details.
 The composer's website is at www.careyblyton.co.uk.

 Geoffrey Burgon (1941-2010) is another major television composer who did an early stint on Doctor Who with "Terror of the Zygons" and "The Seeds of Doom", both Tom Baker stories from the 1970s.
 His Doctor Who music is very different from Dudley Simpson's which was prevalent at the time, with an acoustic sound produced by a small band of musicians though sometimes using instrumental effects (and some minimal electronics added later by Dick Mills).
-"Terror of the Zygons" starts off with some innocent folk music led by harp, and turns into a suspense story.
+"Terror of the Zygons" starts off with some hints of the Scottish setting and some innocent folk music led by harp, but there are some decidedly spooky moments for the suspenseful elements of the story.
 "The Seeds of Doom" slowly builds tension as an eerie 'Day of the Triffids', with an organ-like sound quoting the Dies Irae for a megalomaniac plant-lover called Harrison Chase.
 Geoffrey Burgon went on to provide the music for the TV series "Tinker Tailor Soldier Spy", "Brideshead Revisited", "The Chronicles of Narnia" (the television serials from the late 1980s), "Bleak House", "Martin Chuzzlewit", the remake of "The Forsyte Saga" and "Silent Witness".
 He also scored some feature films including Monty Python's "Life of Brian" and "The Dogs of War".
 In addition to his film and TV work, Burgon composed numerous works for stage, much chamber music and a large number of choral works.

 Malcolm Clarke (1943-2003) was a member of the BBC Radiophonic Workshop who made some notable contributions to Doctor Who.
 His first role was on "The Sea Devils" where he used his skills with electronic sounds created using a huge Analogue Modular Synthesiser called the EMS VCS3 (or "The Delaware").
 In places this positively drips with a feeling of the murky depths.
 Unfortunately the director Barry Letts made cuts to his music because he felt some of the sounds might confuse listeners because they appeared to be diegetic, i.e. coming from the on-screen environment, though Doctor Who had blurred the distinction between sound effects and music for many years.
 Clarke's uncut music for this story is available from the album "Dr Who At The Radiophonic Workshop Vol. 2: New Beginnings 1970-1980".

 Paddy Kingsland of the BBC Radiophonic workshop scored "Full Circle", "State of Decay", "Logopolis", "Castrovalva", "The Visitation", "Mawdryn Undead", "Frontios" and Episode 1 of "Meglos".
-He was one of the group of composers taking over from Dudley Simpson in 1980 and setting the standard for the new Radiophonic style, using synthesisers but frequently orchestral in conception.
+He therefore covered the transition between Tom Baker and Peter Davison, and was one of the group of composers taking over from Dudley Simpson in 1980 and setting the standard for the new Radiophonic style, using synthesisers but frequently orchestral in conception.
 His music was fairly melodic and easy on the ear.
-Among other developments he created a theme associated with the character Adric in "Full Circle" which was to be used later in the series.
+Among other developments he created a theme associated with the character Adric (or with Alzarians in general) in "Full Circle" which was to be used later in the series, and a K9 theme which was only used in this story.
 He also briefly quotes the first 3 notes of the Doctor Who theme and the story has great sound design for the Marshmen emerging from Mistfall.
 He scored the first episode of "Meglos" because Peter Howell was ill with 'flu, but Howell recovered in time to complete the story.
 Kingsland and Howell had agreed on a consistent sound for "Meglos" and it works because the music doesn't appear to change significantly, and the story has vocoder type vocal effects for the Deons (using the EMS Vocoder).
+In "The Visitation" Kingsland uses period music (albeit created on synths) for the initial scenes which establish the mood and setting, near 17th century London linking the Great Plague and Great Fire.
 For his Doctor Who work (1980s onwards) Kingsland used the Roland SY2 and Oberheim OBX, Roland Jupiter 4 and live acoustic drums.
 He introduced a drum machine (Roland CR78) and also played a Fender Telecaster electric guitar.
-His music for "Full Circle" and "Meglos" (tracks by both Paddy Kingsland and Peter Howell) are on the album "Doctor Who at the Radiophonic Workshop Vol.4".
-Outside of Doctor Who Kingsland created the incidental music and sound effects from the TV version of "The Hitchhiker's Guide to the Galaxy".
+His music for "Full Circle" and "Meglos" (tracks by both Paddy Kingsland and Peter Howell) are on the album "Doctor Who at the Radiophonic Workshop Vol.4", and Mark Ayres interviews him in a special feature on "The Visitation" DVD.
+Outside of Doctor Who Kingsland created the incidental music and sound effects from the TV version of "The Hitchhiker's Guide to the Galaxy" and his Radiophonic music from a number of shows is available on a album called "Fourth Dimension".
 Some of Paddy Kingsland's Doctor Who work was done as a freelancer after he had left the BBC.
 More about Paddy Kingsland can be found at his studio website at PK Studios.

 Elizabeth Parker of the BBC Radiophonic workshop scored one story "Timelash", and earlier provided sound effects for "The Stones of Blood".
 A Suite of her atmospheric sound-design based music from "Timelash" is available on the album "30 Years at the Radiophonic Workshop" and the story is also available on DVD.
-Earlier she had provided the special sound for "Blake's 7" from season 2 onwards, and in 1984 she composed the music for the David Attenborough series "The Living Planet" which received an album release on vinyl.
-Though the BBC Radiophonic Workshop has closed its doors, Parker she has continued as a freelance composer to write music for many television series and documentaries.
+Earlier she had provided the special sound for "Blake's 7" from season 2 onwards, and in 1984 she composed the music for the David Attenborough series "The Living Planet" which received an album release initially on vinyl and now also on CD.
+Though the BBC Radiophonic Workshop has closed its doors, Parker has continued as a freelance composer writing music for many television series and documentaries.
 Her website is at Elizabeth-Parker.co.uk which includes audio and video clips.

 Richard Hartley scored one story for Doctor Who "Mindwarp", featuring the return of the green grub-like creature Sil during "The Trial of a Time Lord" Season with Colin Baker as the Doctor.
 Outside of the programme he was a prolific composer for television and film scoring the series "Penmarric", "Jemima Shore Investigates" and "Rules of Engagement", and many TV movies.
 He also scored many movies for the cinema including the cult film "The Rocky Horror Picture Show" for which he created the incidental music and acted as song arranger and musical director.
 A number of his film scores are available on CD.